 Foreign Exchange Trading Volume

-The Pound Sterling is the forth most traded currency on Forex behind the United States Dollar, Euro and Japanese Yen, accounting for 12.9% of daily transactions.
+The Pound Sterling is the forth most traded currency on Forex behind the United States Dollar, Euro and Japanese Yen It accounts for 12.9% of daily transactions.

-Sterling is used as a reserve currency around the world and is currently ranked third in terms of reserves held which amount to 3.9%.
+Sterling is used as a reserve currency around the world.
+It is currently ranked third in terms of reserves held which amount to 3.9%.

 Bank Of England

 The Bank of England (BOE) is responsible for the UK monetary policy and ultimately the valuation of the Pound Sterling.
 It is made up of a nine member committee with a mandate to implement effective policy, independent of government.